GoogleForCreators/web-stories-wp/packages/create-web-stories/README.md

 # Create Web stories

-Scaffold a minimal story editor and dashboard.
+Scaffold a minimal story editor or dashboard.